BinLiang-NLP/Sentic-GCN/README.md

-# Sentic GCN: Aspect-Based Sentiment Analysis via Affective Knowledge Enhanced Graph Convolutional Networks
+# Sentic GCN: A Simple But Effective Framework for Aspect-Based Sentiment Analysis via Affective Knowledge Enhanced GCN
 # Introduction
 This repository was used in our paper: